SplaTAM: Splat, Track & Map 3D Gaussians for Dense RGB-D SLAM: Conclusion

 \section{Conclusion}

-In this paper, we have presented \coolname{}, a novel SLAM system that leverages a 3D Gaussian Splatting radiance field as its underlying map representation, enabling faster rendering and optimization, explicit knowledge of map spatial extent, and streamlined map densification.
+We present \coolname{}, a novel SLAM system that leverages 3D Gaussians as its underlying map representation to enable fast rendering and dense optimization, explicit knowledge of map spatial extent, and streamlined map densification.
 We demonstrate its effectiveness in achieving state-of-the-art results in camera pose estimation, scene reconstruction, and novel-view synthesis.
 We believe that \coolname{} not only sets a new benchmark in both the SLAM and novel-view synthesis domains but also opens up exciting avenues, where the integration of 3D Gaussian Splatting with SLAM offers a robust framework for further exploration and innovation in scene understanding.
 Our work underscores the potential of this integration, paving the way for more sophisticated and efficient SLAM systems in the future.